Alfombracitario/Alfombra-s-Pixel-Art-Editor-DS/README.md

 <img width="260" height="35" alt="animation bar" src="https://github.com/user-attachments/assets/721bb411-0aa3-49f5-b847-38cdc4d5fdfb" />

-the app now is stable but pretty limited.
+the app now is stable but pretty limited in this aspect.

 Each frame must currently be exported individually — `.gif` export is not yet available.